Ignacio María González (politician): Birth and early career

 González was born in the city of Santo Domingo in 1838, during the Haitian occupation of Santo Domingo.

-Once the annexation to Spain was concluded, he devoted himself fully to politics, joining the party of Buenaventura Báez, in whose six-year regime he was inspector of Customs and governor of Puerto Plata.
+Once the annexation to Spain was concluded following the Dominican Restoration War, he devoted himself fully to politics, joining the party of Buenaventura Báez, in whose six-year regime he was inspector of Customs and governor of Puerto Plata.
 His actions in that position earned him a good reputation.
 When the project to incorporate the Dominican Republic into the United States failed, Báez sent him to that country with the mission of ordering the printing of ballots and the minting of copper coins.
 In 1873, when the President began to lose political control due to the size of the public debt, González, anticipating the imminent triumph of the liberal or blue revolution, declared against his boss, leading the so-called Unionist Movement.
 February of that year.
 Appointed leader of the movement, he went to the capital, where with the mediation of foreign consuls he negotiated the capitulation of Báez, who resigned on January 2, 1874, subsequently abandoning the country.
 Master of the situation, González issued a decree by which he prohibited the entry into the Republic of the restoration and anti-Baecista hero Gregorio Luperón and the former presidents Pedro Antonio Pimentel and José María Cabral, until the constitutional Government was installed.
 The elections were held in February and González won.